-I build on Saturdays — one focused day a week where I sit down and actually move my projects forward, because spreading the work across weekday evenings after teaching never really happens.
-Most of what I make gets built in these single concentrated days: NudgeCue, the classroom management tool I've been building for teachers, a couple of smaller sites, and the content that goes around them.
+I build on Saturdays, which is just one focused day a week where I sit down and actually move my projects forward, because spreading the work across weekday evenings after teaching never really happens.
+Most of what I make gets built in these single concentrated days: NudgeCue, the classroom management tool I've been building as a hobby project, a couple of smaller sites, and the content that goes around them.
 Here's exactly how I run them.

 Capture everything with voice notes during the week.

 The fastest way to waste a build day is spending the first hour deciding what to build.
-So nothing gets decided on Saturday — it gets captured as it happens.
+So nothing gets decided on Saturday.
+I basically ideate throughout the week like this.

-Whenever something occurs to me during the week — a bug I noticed, a feature idea mid-lesson, something I want to test — I record a quick voice note.
-Claude transcribes it automatically and keeps a running list.
-That's it.
-No dedicated task app, no switching context.
+Whenever something occurs to me during the week, such as a bug I noticed, a feature idea mid-lesson, or something I want to test, I record a quick voice note.
+The Notes app transcribes it automatically and keeps a running list.
+There is no dedicated task app, no switching context.
 I just speak, and by Saturday I've got ten concrete things already organized.

 Saturday: pull it all together and hand it off.

-On Saturday I open what's been building up in Claude all week, and Claude creates separate files for each task — blog posts, TikTok scripts, code changes — and writes instructions for Claude Code on what to do with each one.
+On Saturday, I open what's been building up in the Notes app all week, and Claude creates separate files for each task, such as blog posts, TikTok scripts, and code changes, and writes instructions for Claude Code on what to do with each one.
 Then I bring that into Claude Code and let the agents run.

 Could I skip the Claude web app and go straight to Claude Code?
 Probably.
-But having that intermediary step where everything gets organized and separated before execution makes the whole day feel cleaner.
-It's an extra step that earns its place.
+But having that intermediary step where everything gets organized and separated before execution makes the whole day feel more organized.
+It's an extra step, but it works for me.

 Scope each task tightly before it runs.

-Vague instructions in, vague results out.
-Every task follows the same shape: one sentence on what it is, what already exists and which files it touches, requirements as a numbered testable list, and a line on what not to change.
+If you include vague instructions, your results will be vague.
+Every task follows the same pattern: one sentence on what it is, what already exists and which files it touches, requirements as a numbered list, and a line on what not to change.
 The ten minutes you spend being specific upfront reliably save an hour of cleanup.

 The agents work through the tasks, committing and pushing as they go.
-You can give approval for them to keep working autonomously and walk away.
-That part is genuinely good.
+You can give approval for them to keep working autonomously and walk away or scroll Instagram while you observe the agents do their work.

 What I use